PSP92/css-grid/README.md

 #### Assigning the Elements to Rows/Columns

-Just like flexbox, child elements of a Flebox container are provided additional properties that affect the child directly.
-This is also the same for Grid which uses the following three ways to place the elements.
+Just like Flexbox, child elements of a Flebox container are provided additional properties that affect the child directly.
+This is also the same for Grid which uses the following three setting to place the elements.

 **Columns**